-If you don’t know how to find a qualified counselor, our firm will be glad to recommend one or you can check out the directory of professionals of the Ontario Association for Marriage and Family Therapy at http://www.oamft.on.ca/.
+If you don’t know how to find a qualified counsellor, our firm will be glad to recommend one or you can check out the directory of professionals of the Ontario Association for Marriage and Family Therapy at http://www.oamft.on.ca/.

 2. Talk to a lawyer before you do anything.

-Even if you don’t end up hiring a lawyer to handle your separation or divorce, you would be well advised to get as much information as you can before you even discuss divorce with your spouse.
-There’s a lot to know about divorce in Ontario…our laws are complex and even the simplest situation can be very confusing to families already in distress.
+Even if you don’t end up hiring a lawyer to handle your separation or divorce, you would be well advised to get as much information as possible before discussing divorce with your spouse.
+There’s a lot to know about divorce in Canada.
+Family laws, especially the Divorce Act, in Ontario are complex, and even the simplest situation can be very confusing to families already in distress.

 3. Do not move out of the marital home without talking to a lawyer first.

-Leaving the house without a good reason may cause you to lose possession of the matrimonial home or custody of the children.
-If you leave the house, you may also be unable to return until after a court divides the property.
+Leaving the house without a good reason may cause you to lose possession of the matrimonial home or child custody.
+If you leave the house, you may also be unable to return until after the division of property.
 This process could take more than a year.

 4. Take concrete steps to safeguard your assets before you and your spouse begin discussing divorce.

-Protective measures you might consider in your divorce planning include: protecting your own credit rating by freezing or closing joint credit cards and by blocking your spouse’s access to other joint credit such as a home equity loan or lines of credit; and closing joint bank accounts and opening accounts in your own, individual name.
+Protective measures you might consider in your divorce planning include: protecting your own credit rating by freezing or closing joint credit cards and by blocking your spouse’s access to financial information or other joint credit such as a home equity loan or lines of credit; and closing joint bank accounts and opening accounts in your own, individual name.

 5. Make arrangements to see your children as much as you can

-When separating, it is important to maintain a close relationship with children and to remain equally responsible for them.
-This means scheduling your own time with the children, arranging to attend school and doctor’s appointments.
+After getting the divorce order or separation agreement, it is important to maintain a close relationship with your children and to remain equally responsible for them.
+This means scheduling your own time with them and arranging to attend school and doctor’s appointments.